paulwababu/pneumonia_detection_web_app/README.md

 We trained a convolutional neural network model from scratch to classify and detect the presence of pneumonia and covid19 from a collection of chest X-ray image samples.

 # Dataset
-The dataset for the project was gathered from two sources:
+The dataset for the project was gathered from:

-Chest X-ray images (1000 images) were obtained from: https://github.com/ieee8023/covid-chestxray-dataset

 Chest X-ray images (5000 images) were also obtained from: https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia